m3enzo/Advanced-Tab-Groups/README.md

 ![Advanced Tab Groups](https://github.com/user-attachments/assets/9541500c-4c91-4bf0-97b2-f8a519a0144f)

 ## ⚠️Warnings & Notes
+* This is currently not working on Twilight due to bugs with Zen Browser

 * This is not reccomended by the creator of [Zen Browser](https://github.com/zen-browser/desktop) only use this if you have an understandying of CSS or are ok with the following things:

   * When maruo finishes tab folders you NEED to disable this CSS, or the groups will break, _be coutious_!!!